marouanebatrone/forecating-mlops-pipeline/README.md

 - Load raw data from Azure Data Lake into a **Databricks Notebook**.
 - Perform **data cleaning** (handling missing values, duplicate removal, and type conversions).
-- Extract **new features** such as moving averages, trend indicators, and volatility metrics.
 - Store the processed data in the **"ready-transformed-data"** folder in Azure Data Lake.
 - The notebook `transforming_data.ipynb` implements this phase.
--

 ---

 ### 3) Model retraining & deployment